Pavel Dvurechenskii, Klaus-Robert Müller, Shinichi Nakajima, Vladimir Spokoiny

 On the neuroscientific side, some of the questions on healthy cognitive ageing—maintenance view and compensation mechanism mentioned above have been partially supported by EEG/MEG signal analyses [4,14].
 However, more accurate and robust analysis techniques may be required for furthering our understanding of healthy cognitive ageing.
 On the BCI side, previous machine learning techniques for EEG/MEG have shown broadly that cognitive states and their transients can be detected, including also fatigues, drowsiness, and attention (e.g.[27,11]).
 However, high intra and inter-subject variability leave still ample challenges (e.g. ).
 Clearly, novel robust statistical tools may help to overcome the discussed limitations and will thus facilitate further progress in multimodal analysis of neuroimaging data and cognitive neuroscience.

 Mathematically, we consider activation pattern in the source space as probability distribution on the space of voxels or on the brain surface with probability mass at each point being the relative activation strength at this point.
 An enhanced leadfield operator will map the signal space to the space of probability measures.
-Then the space of probability measures will be equipped with an OT distance, in particular, Wasserstein distance, or its unbalanced variant.
-Observed measures will be considered as samples from some unknown probability distribution on the space of these.
+Then the space of probability measures will be equipped with an OT distance, in particular, Wasserstein distance.
+Observed measures will be considered as samples from some unknown probability distribution on the space of these measures.
 These second-level distributions correspond to subjects, age, stimuli, trials, etc.